Min. time required: 1:30

 • More exquisite creations are available in the confectionery.

-Activities: chocolate workshops, escape game and outdoor game
+Activities: chocolate workshops, escape game, and outdoor game

 • Book a chocolate workshop to create your own souvenir.
 The options range from family workshops and birthday parties to truffles or Christmas chocolates creation.

-• Families can enjoy a 1-hour outdoor discovery game, guided by smartphone.
+• Families can enjoy a free 1-hour outdoor discovery game, guided by smartphone.
 All participants receive a chocolate award.

 How to combine the chocolate factory with other excursions